 What is your response?

 It is not just the names of people and places we forget.
 We often also forget the names of God.
 Sit quietly thinking about the aspects of God’s character that you have encountered in the last year.
 Name each of them in your mind, say them out loud, savour them on your tongue, then write them down.
 Remind yourself of what each of those names mean to you.
-Now listen to the video.
-What other names come to mind?
 How could you strengthen your memory of who God is and what God means to you?